AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon OR Because of You (can also be at F5 Shop) Mid | Memory / Mad King's Mask / Forget-Me-Not | Because of You / The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon
+Early | Veil of Tears | The Lonely Moon
+Mid | Light as a Bodhi Leaf / Rainbow of Absence / Pseudo Miracle | The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon

 !!! note
     Pick your choice here.
 The Lonely Moon is the best Support Skill you can bring with you.
-As an alternative, you can also bring Falling in Past Light or Because of You as start instead.
-However, in the case of going with Because of You start, it's strongly recommended to get 2 Vill-V signets at F5 Shop and unlock V-V 1st Core at F6.

 Time | Support 1 | Support 2
 :----: | :----: | :----: